DFE-Digital/npq-registration/docs/how_does_tte_work.md

 [< Back to Navigation](../README.md)

-# What is NPQ?
+# What is TTE?

-NPQ Registration is a Rails application that allows teachers to apply for National Professional Qualifications (NPQs) in England.
+Teacher Training Entitlement is a DfE service that allows teachers to apply for funded training as part of the CPD program.

 1. [The Registration Wizard](#the-registration-wizard)
 1. [Courses](#courses)